Dope21/React-website-1/README.md

 # React-Website-TRVL

 This is my first React project.
-It's responsive travel website with a clean design.
+It's a responsive travel website with a clean design.

 ## Stack
 - [React.JS](https://reactjs.org/) - A JavaScript library for building user interfaces.